-12.7 Burial Space
+Burial Space

 A key requirement for a growing and aging population is the need for 11⁄2 or 2 acres of new burial space.
-The existing church graveyard is reaching capacity and has space for potentially only 2 more years of burials; however, if funded by pooled S106/CIL funds, held as a civic or collective trust and operated on a sustainable basis as a civic facility, a new burial site would facilitate non-religious burial ceremonies and services led by ministers of all faiths and denominations.
+The existing church graveyard is reaching capacity and has space for potentially only 5 more years of burials; however, if held as a civic or collective trust and operated on a sustainable basis as a civic facility, a new burial site would facilitate non-religious burial ceremonies and services led by ministers of all faiths and denominations.
 Current proposals see the majority of the site designated as a natural burial ground (without prominent grave markers) with a naturally screened area for traditional gravestones; it should be available for ashes, including natural strewing, and full burial.